jasdhiratrevature/nextjs-demo/README.md

 3. In the pages folder create a new file 404.js .
 If the user trys to access a url that does not exist this page would be rendered
 4. Update the globals css as well
 ---
+### 08-Redirecting_Users

+1. Some time we need to redirect a user to a different page without them clicking on any thing.
+For example a user submits a form, we might want them to redirect back to the home page.
+2. We in our case we want an automatic redirect from the 404 page to the home page.
+3. We will use the useEffect hook.
+4. Make changes in the 404.js page
+---